 Creamy Cauliflower Lentil Soup

-If you’re looking for a quick, filling soup that’s packed with plant-based protein, fiber, and veggies, this Cauliflower Lentil Soup is for you.
-It’s rich, creamy (without any dairy), and full of bold curry flavor.
-Everything cooks in one pot and it’s ready in just 30 minutes, perfect for busy weeknights or make-ahead lunches.
+If you’ve been craving a cozy, flavorful meal that’s nourishing but still quick to make, you’re in the right place.
+This cauliflower lentil soup is creamy (without any dairy), packed with protein and fiber, and full of warm curry flavor.
+Everything cooks in one pot and it’s ready in about 30 minutes, perfect for busy weeknights or make-ahead lunches.

 Ingredients to make red lentil cauliflower soup on marble countertop.